Saint Augustine of Canterbury, bishop (opt. Memorial)

 Despite all difficulties facing our church, we are encouraged to live joyfully, for Jesus intends us to share in his joy.
 Trusting in him fits us well enough to face whatever the future may bring.

-By his intercession for his disciples Jesus teaches us the value of all intercessory prayer.
-Intercession for others has been at the heart of the church's prayer life since the time of Jesus.
-Paul often mentions prayers for his churches and he called on his people to pray for him.
-Both Jesus and Paul inherited a Jewish tradition that greatly valued intercessory prayer.
-Praying for others is one of the ways we express our communion with others in Christ.
+During the last supper, Jesus taught the value of intercessory prayer.
+Interceding for his followers is part of his legacy to his church.
+In line with this, St Paul often mentions prayers for his churches and indeed asked his people to pray for him.
+Both Jesus and Paul endorsed the Jewish tradition of intercessory prayer.
+Praying for others is one a way to express our communion with them in Christ.